alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

     - Select "Customize"
     - Click "Install"
     - Select "Password Hash Synchronization" -> "Next"
-    - Provide a global administrator details for the Azure Active Directory you are connected to.
+    - Provide a global administrator details for the Azure Active Directory you are connected to (You may need to create an account for this in the Active Directory)
     - Ensure that correct forest (your custom domain name; e.g TURINGSAFEHAVEN.ac.uk) is selected and click "Add Directory"
     - Select "Use and existing account" -> Enter the details of the "localadsync" user.
-Domaninusername: <DOMAIN>/localadsync Password: Password entered in SHMDC1 setup -> "OK" -> "Next"
+Username: `domain/localadsync` Password: `Look up in keyvault`-> "OK" -> "Next"
+        - Again if your domain contains a subdomain the username should be the first part (i.e. `testb/localadsync` for domain `testb.dsgroupdev.co.uk`)
     - Verify that UPN matches -> "Next"
     - Select "Sync Selected domains and OUs"
     - Expand domain and delselect all objects